DEALING with P-As: Emotions (Part 3)

 • This is far too complicated for you to understand = dumb, dumb, dumb

-Thanks in advance = you’re expected to do something they want, without your input or consent
+Thanks in advance = you’re will do what they want, without your input or consent

-• You’ve done so well for someone with your limitations /with what you had to work with = means the P-A is patting you on the head, but is actually very displeased & disappointed in you, & blames you
+• You’ve done so well for someone with your limitations / with what you had to work with = means the P-A is jealous, but patting you on the head like a child.
+OR are very displeased & disappointed in you, & blames you

 Why are you getting so upset? = means “Ha, I got you!”